 Presidium of the StuPa

 The Presidium chairs the StuPa, organises the monthly meetings and the general running of the body.
 It is responsible for ensuring compliance with the statutory requirements of the student body bodies.
 The Presidium represents the StuPa outside of meetings in dealings with other bodies and third parties.
 In the event of absence, the Executive Committee represents the AStA Executive Board – and thus the entire student body – in dealings with third parties.
 The AStA Executive Board is directly accountable to the Presidium.
 The composition of the executive committee consists of the presidency, vice-presidency and secretary.
 In terms of protocol, the President of the StuPa is the highest office within the student body.

 Student Faculty Commissions (SFK)

-A Student Faculty Commission (SFK) looks after the special interests of the student members of each university department within the scope of the student body’s responsibilities.
-In particular, it shall provide advice to students in matters of study, teaching and examinations and represent the interests of students vis-à-vis the university and the department.
-In addition, it is responsible for the special support of first semester students and the student representation and organizational structures (course groups, year groups) within each department.
+he SFK represents the special interests of the student members of the faculty within the framework of the tasks of the student body.
+In particular, it is responsible for advising students on matters relating to studies, teaching and examinations and representing the interests of students vis-à-vis the university and the department.
+It is also responsible for the special supervision of students in their first semester as well as the student representation and organisational structures (course groups, year groups) within the department.

-The SFKs are elected by the student parliament (StuPa) and can submit proposals to the StuPa.
-The number of members in an SFK is not limited, and members can be re-elected at each session of the StuPa.
-Every interested student of the HWR can join a student department commission every month by applying to the StuPa.
+The SFKs are elected by the StuPa and can submit motions to the StuPa.
+The number of members in an SFK is not limited and members can be re-elected at any StuPa meeting.
+Any interested student at the HWR can join a student departmental committee once a month by submitting a candidature to the StuPa.